Wednesday 14th December 2016

-Tthe action in this novel runs in parallel in time with the action of the earlier "Britannia’s Spartan", and concentrates on the adventures of Nicholas Dawlish’s wife Florence while she is at home in Britain while he and his cruiser are in Korean waters.
+Tthe action in this novel runs in parallel in time with the action of "Britannia’s Spartan", and concentrates on the adventures of Nicholas Dawlish’s wife Florence while she is at home in Britain while he and his cruiser are in Korean waters.
 Dedicated to the welfare of seaman’s families, and especially to those of her husband’s crew, Florence intends to spend the months of separation caring for them.
 But a chance encounter is to plunge her into the maelstrom of vice, cruelty and espionage that is the corrupt underside of complacent Late-Victorian society.
 And if Florence is to survive - and to save innocent victims- she must face evil head-on, deal with conflicts of loyalty and employ guile as her most powerful weapon

 This latest volume also includes the long short-story "Britannia’s Eye", which casts a new light on Nicholas Dawlish’s relationship with his uncle, an invalided naval officer who made him his heir.
 But Nicholas was never to know - or even guess - the truth about what his uncle had really been…

 The four earlier Dawlish novels are, "Britannia's Wolf","Britannia's Reach", "Britannia's Shark" and "Britannia's Spartan".
 They can be read as standalone books, or in chronological sequence.
 All are available from Amazon in both Paperback and Kindle formats.